ukuehn/wfat/README.md

 Credits
 ---

-WFAT is developed by Ulrich Kuehn <ukuehn@acm.org> and is released under the GPL v2 or later.
+WFAT is developed by Ulrich Kuehn <ukuehn AT acm.org> and is released under the GPL v2 or later.